Lucia's Blog: 2022-07-10

 A “gold brick” is a term for a brick painted to look like gold, which serves as a metaphor for a person who appears to be of great virtue but is really useless.
 Many evangelists are “gold bricks.”
 The apostle Paul calls on the evangelist Timothy to be different from the rest.

 I am enjoying my study of 2 Timothy.
 Indeed, God’s Word is sufficient to train us in righteousness so that we may be complete and equipped for every good work.
-However, God wants us to be diligent in studying His Word so that we may be able to handle the Word of Truth correctly.
+However, God wants us to diligently study His Word to handle the Word of Truth correctly.
 Teaching the Word of Truth correctly demands in-depth study, meditation, an open heart, application, and prayer.
 God, our Master, does not accept shoddy work!

 In my previous study of 2 Timothy 2:1-13, we noticed how Paul stresses living faithfully before God, even to the point of suffering.
 If we suffer, we shall also reign with him: if we deny him, he will deny us.
 Timothy was to remind his hearers of Jesus’ sacrifice and of their need to serve Him faithfully.
-Nothing pleases God more than handling carefully and correctly His written Word.
+Nothing pleases God more than handling His written Word carefully and correctly.
 We must reverence the written Word of God as the psalmist said,

 “Thy word is a lamp unto my feet, and a light unto my path” (Psalm 119:105).